fred1234/BDLC_FS22/V5/pandas_course.md

 12. Install the necessary python libraries with `pip3 install -r requirements.txt`.
 13. Start the workshop with `jupyter lab`.
 14. As long as the shell is open, you can access [http://bdlc-XX.el.eee.intern:8888/lab](http://bdlc-XX.el.eee.intern:8888/lab).
-   1. Use your jupyterlab password
+    1. Use your `jupyterlab` password.
     2. You can dismiss the warnings: `jupyterlab-git server extension` and `Jupyterlab Code Formatter Error`.

-Note, if you logout from your session, the jupyter daemon is no longer listening.
+Note, if you logout from your session, the `jupyter daemon` is no longer listening.
 If you want to continue with the course, just activate the venv again and start `jupyterlab`, e.g.

 ```bash
 source ~/pandas-workshop/pandas_workshop_venv/bin/activate